Courthouse in Los Angeles County, CA

 300 East Walnut Street, Pasadena CA 91101

 Hours of operation

 The Pasadena Courthouse is open on Monday through Friday, from 7:30 am to 4:30 pm.
 The Pasadena Clerk's Office is open Monday through Friday from 8:30 am to 4:30 am.

 Small claims info

-The busiest time at the West Covina Courthouse is at 9 am.
+The busiest time of day at the Pasadena Courthouse is from 9 am to 10 am.

 Generally, evidence are presented physically at the hearing in small claims suits.
 However, if you have a virtual hearing, courts will often require you to submit your evidence to court and to the defendant before your hearing date.
 Learn how to prepare and submit your evidence to court with this article.

 · 5 min read